-Pet Therapy for Mental Health: Four-Legged Volunteers are Helping Patients
+Pet Therapy For Mental Health: Four-Legged Volunteers Are Helping Patients

 During these sessions, one or more animals are present while patients in the group talk about how it feels to be with the animals and the relationships that they have with animals.
 Many individuals in these sessions notice how their mood shifts dramatically when the animals are present.
 This change is particularly significant for people with depression or psychotic disorders, as it counters their belief that they couldn’t feel happy again.
 By reviving these dormant emotions, the animals help demonstrate to patients that they do have the capacity to feel happy, to feel connected to other people and other beings, and to recover.

-I have also seen the effect that my own therapy animal partner Hunter has on patients.
+I have also seen the effect that Hunter, my own therapy animal partner, has on patients.

 What I have found during my work in the emergency room is that people are often very, very scared about coming into the hospital.
 However, when they see that Hunter—a Pomeranian who weighs about 8 pounds and is clearly not great at protecting himself—is happy and safe here, they feel confident that they probably are too.